adelpia-lab/inveEnviTest/nextjs/components/SystemSet/README.md

 [SAVE_PRODUCT_INPUT] {"modelName":"61514540","productNames":["PL2222","PL2233",...]}
 ```

 The backend saves this data to a JSON file (`product_input.json`) and sends confirmation messages back to the client.
+The server expects exactly 3 product names in the array.

 ## Error Handling